Historic Religious Sites and Burial Grounds

 Congregation of Mikveh Israel

 A synagogue founded in 1740 by Portuguese and Spanish Jewish immigrants.
-It is also the oldest surviving Jewish cemetery in the United States.
+It is also the site of the oldest surviving Jewish cemetery in the United States.

 Mikveh Israel Cemetery